 The white petals overlap to form a neat almost rounded perianth.
 The corona begins yellow through to pink, almost red at the tip.
-The blooms open mid to late season.
-A special Daffodil that has a rose fragrance.
+A special, late season daffodil that has the fragrance of a rose.

 Cool to Sub-Tropical